Skip to main content

 Shop carriers at the 3-year clean-driving mark

 Most California carriers reduce the inexperience surcharge meaningfully after 3 years of clean driving — no at-fault accidents, no moving violations.
 The size of the drop varies between carriers, so the 3-year anniversary is the single best time to shop.
 Some carriers reward 3 years of clean experience with a 15-30% rate cut; others barely budge.
-Auto World can compare your renewal against 8+ carriers in 15 minutes to find which one is most generous with your specific 3-year drop.
+Auto World can compare your renewal against multiple California carriers in 15 minutes to find which one is most generous with your specific 3-year drop.

 Shop carriers at my anniversary